When choosing a Contractor for your next project here are a few points to keep in mind...

 13. If pesticides are not applied at the right time during the growth cycle of the pest you will do more harm than good, the least of which is wasting your money.

 14. The two best defenders against disease in your garden is garlic and chives.

 15. More plants die from over watering than under watering.

-18. If you use a layer of organic mulch around plants to reduce evaporation and you can save hundreds of gallons of water each year.
+18. If you use a layer of organic mulch around plants to reduce evaporation, you can save hundreds of gallons of water each year.

-19. You should apply the minimum amount of fertilizer needed, although fertilizers promote plant growth, they also increase water consumption.
+19. You should apply the minimum amount of fertilizer needed.
+Although fertilizers promote plant growth, it can also increase water consumption.

-20. Grass mowed at 3 to 4 inches maintains a deeper root system than grass mowed at one inch.
+20. Grass mowed at 3 to 4 inches maintain a deeper root system than grass mowed at one inch.

-21. It is important to weed your lawn and garden regularly because weeds compete with other plants for nutrients, light, and water.
+21. It is important to weed your lawn and garden regularly.
+Weeds compete with other plants for nutrients, light, and water.

 22. It is important to aerate your lawn a minimum of once a year.

-23. Most established lawns/gardens do not need water more than twice a week.
+23. Most established lawns/gardens don't need to be watered more than twice a week.